 You want to know if you can use a custom image as a bullet point, don’t you?
 Head over to the post Create a custom bullet using CSS

-The next page introduces further aspects of HTML lists that are NOT in the CAT curriculum but could be used in Grade 11 & 12 PAT‘s.
+The next page introduces further aspects of HTML lists that I have seen in Grade 12 assessments and can be used in Grade 11 & 12 PATs.